-Primero is currently working with the Brazilian EPCM Firm to complete the next steps in Detailed Engineering and Plant Pre-Construction Activities, including:
+Primero is preparing to work with the Brazilian EPCM Firm to complete the next steps in Detailed Engineering and Plant Pre-Construction Activities, including:

-- Preparing the Project Execution Plan, developing a schedule to distribute deliverables, as well as systems and a joint execution plan; - Updating and adapting the scope of work from the original EPC scope into an EPCM approach for the build; - Reviewing costing for the non-Production Plant/processing infrastructure with recommendations for Capex reduction/ optimization: Ongoing review of facilities (air, water, power services) in order to formulate recommendations to reduce capital expenditures in order to streamline and expedite construction, aligning originally proposed infrastructure with benchmarking of other similar mining operations in Australia; and - Completing the capital expenditures plan, incorporating the FEL-3/ Implementation level of detailed engineering accuracy of +/- 10%.
+- Preparing the Project Execution Plan, developing a schedule to distribute deliverables, as well as systems and a joint execution plan; - Updating and adapting the scope of work from the original EPC scope into an EPCM approach for the build: - Reviewing costing for the non-Production Plant/processing infrastructure with recommendations for Capex optimization: Ongoing review of facilities (air, water, power services) in order to formulate recommendations to reduce capital expenditures and to streamline and expedite construction, aligning originally proposed infrastructure with benchmarking of other similar mining operations in Australia; and - Completing the capital expenditures plan, incorporating the FEL-3/ Implementation level of detailed engineering accuracy of +/- 10%.

-Primero and the Brazilian EPCM Firm will be progressing on the design of the Production Plant to enable a rapid start to the Project on final investment decision, while ensuring the design incorporates the tie in of a future parallel concentrator processing line for Production Phase 2.
+Primero and the Brazilian EPCM Firm will be progressing on the design of the entire Production Phase 1, including the Production Plant and non-plant infrastructure and services, to enable a rapid start to the Project on final investment decision, while ensuring the design incorporates the tie in of a future parallel concentrator processing line for Production Phase 2.
 In that process, the following design tasks will be completed:

-- Processing: updating process design, refining mass balance and flowsheets, preliminary piping and instrumentation diagrams, automation of process controls; - Plant layout and 3D model: site layout developed to include future Production Phase 2 plant and revised crushing and crushed ore bin; - Standard documentation including standard drawings: Design criteria, including definition of concrete, structural, mechanical, piping and electrical required for detailed design; - Mechanical: equipment datasheets with specifications and requirements, equipment request for quotations with all major equipment with long lead items and complete evaluations on major equipment, mechanical equipment list, platework material take-off, crushing plant datasheets; - Piping: complete standard piping systems and specifications required to complete detailed design, detailed piping material take off including piping by spec and diameter, valve list; - Concrete and structural: preliminary calculations and critical member sizing, concrete and structural take off broken down by commodity code and area; and - Electrical instrumentation and controls: equipment datasheets and specifications for major equipment, electrical load list electrical, equipment list and instrument list; high level electrical distribution drawings.
+- Processing: updating process design, refining mass balance and flowsheets, preliminary piping and instrumentation diagrams, process control philosophy and automation of process controls; - Plant layout and 3D model: general arrangement drawings and 3D model for entire site covering both process and non-process facilities.
+Site layout developed to include future Production Phase 2 plant and revised linear crushing circuit and continuous automatic feeding of crushed ore to DMS plant via conveyor and crushed ore bin; - Earthworks drawings and bulk material take-offs; - Standard documentation: standard drawings and standard specification; design criteria, site conditions, including definition of concrete, structural, mechanical, piping and electrical required for detailed design; - Mechanical: equipment datasheets with specifications and requirements, equipment request for quotations with all major equipment with long lead items and complete evaluations on major equipment, mechanical equipment list, platework material take-off, crushing plant datasheets;

+- Piping: complete standard piping systems and specifications required to complete detailed design, detailed piping material take off including piping by spec and diameter, valve list; - Concrete and structural: preliminary calculations and critical member sizing, concrete and structural take off broken down by commodity code and area; and - Electrical, instrumentation and controls: equipment datasheets and specifications for major equipment, electrical load list electrical, single line diagrams, equipment list and instrument list, and high level electrical distribution drawings.